 This is a very subjective question, but it directs the overall mood and color scheme of my art.
 In this particular verse, I felt the death of selfish desires in the long period of waiting and seeking, like leaves dying in the fall.
 Yet there is beauty in that journey, in both the physical and the spiritual realms!
 There are hidden gems and splashes of brilliant color that only the Master Artist could create.

-To me, it gives the feel of autumn… the beauty of waiting, and the blessing of God’s goodness even in the seeking.
+To me, it gives the feel of autumn.
+The beauty of waiting.
+The blessing of God’s goodness, even in the seeking.

 How would you depict it?

 To read my meditation on Lamentations 3:25, click here.

 Thank you for sharing all of this with us, Elizabeth.
 It’s lovely.